 Figure X.1-1: XCHT-WD Actor Diagram

 Table X.1-1 lists the transactions for each actor directly involved in the XCHT-WD Profile.
-In order to claim support of this Profile, an implementation of an actor must perform the required transactions (labeled “R”) and may support the optional transactions (labeled “O”).
+To claim support of this Profile, an implementation of an actor must perform the required transactions (labeled “R”) and may support the optional transactions (labeled “O”).
 Actor groupings are further described in Section X.3.

 <Actors from other profiles represented in dotted boxes, such as Actor C in the example above, should not be listed in Table X.1-1.>